FrameGang: Frame Gang

 When creating new frames, a member of the frame gang would initially fill up that frame.

 Editions

 FrameGang was a 32-bit application written for Windows 95 released in April 1996.
 Fourthnet, the European distributor for HotDog, began marketing all of Sausage Software's snaglets including FrameGang in June 1996.
 A 16-bit version for Windows 3.1 was released on December 17, 1996, along with 16-bit versions of Dummy, Gatling, and Bandwidth Buster.
 The 32-bit edition originally sold for US$50/A$70, but the price was later reduced to US$25/£25 on May 22, 1996.

 FrameGang was also available at tucows.

-The editions came with a 14-day evaluation period.

-The following dll's are required to run FrameGang: